 The Action Plan aims to stimulate Europe’s transition towards a circular economy to boost global competitiveness, foster sustainable economic growth and generate new jobs.
 It gives a clear signal to economic operators that the EU is using all the tools available to transform its economy, opening the way to new business opportunities and boosting competitiveness.

-The broad measures for changing the full product lifecycle go beyond a narrow focus on the end-of-life stage.
-Innovative and more efficient ways of producing and consuming should increasingly emerge as a result of the incentives we are putting in place.
+The Plan promotes a broad range of measures for changing the full product lifecycle, that go beyond a narrow focus on the end-of-life stage.
+Innovative and more efficient ways of producing and consuming increasingly emerge as a result of the incentives that the Action Plan puts in place.
 The circular economy has the potential to create many jobs in Europe and globally, while preserving precious and increasingly scarce resources, reducing environmental impacts of resource use and injecting new value into waste products.

-The proposed actions will contribute to "closing the loop" of product lifecycles through sustainable consumption and production and sound waste management, including greater recycling and re-use, also by creating a market for secondary raw materials.
-This will bring benefits for the environment, the economy and the society.
+The 54 actions proposed under the Plan contribute to “closing the loop” of product lifecycles through sustainable consumption and production and sound waste management, including greater recycling and re-use, also by creating a market for secondary raw materials.
+This comes with benefits for the environment, the economy and the society.

-Together with the Action Plan, the Circular Economy package includes Revised Legislative Proposals on Waste that include targets for recycling, measures for reducing landfill, to promote re-use and stimulate industrial symbiosis, as well as economic incentives for producers to put greener products on the market.
+Together with the Action Plan, the 2015 Circular Economy package includes Revised Legislative Proposals on Waste that include targets for recycling, measures for reducing landfill, to promote re-use and stimulate industrial symbiosis, as well as economic incentives for producers to put greener products on the market.
+In 2018, the European Commission adopted other ambitious initiatives in the context of the Circular Economy Action Plan, including a Europe-wide EU Strategy for Plastics in the Circular Economy, a Communication on options to address the interface between chemical, product and waste legislation, a Monitoring Framework on progress towards a circular economy at EU and national level, a Report on Critical Raw Materials and the circular economy, and a proposal for a Regulation on minimum requirements for water reuse.

 Implementing the EU Action Plan on Circular Economy: Closing the loop

-In January 2017 the European Commission reported on the delivery and progress of key initiatives of its 2015 Action Plan in the Report on the implementation of the Circular Economy Action Plan and annex.
+In March 2019 the European Commission reported on the delivery and progress of key initiatives of its 2015 Action Plan in the Report on the implementation of the Circular Economy Action Plan.
+Three years after adoption, the Circular Economy Action Plan is fully completed.
+Its 54 actions have been delivered, even if the work on some of them continues beyond 2019.

 “We will remove barriers that make it difficult for businesses to optimise their resource use